Differential relations for almost Belyi maps: Introduction

 Almost Belyi maps were assertively introduced by Kitaev \cite{Kit1}, \cite{Kit2} in the context of algebraic solutions of the Painlev\'e VI equation. \begin{definition} \rm An {\em almost Belyi map} (or an {\em AB-map}, for shorthand) is an algebraic covering $\varphi:C\to\PP^1$ that has exactly one simple branching point outside the fibers $\{0,1,\infty\}\subset\PP^1$.
 (Recall that {\em simple} branching points have the branching order 2.) \end{definition} Kitaev constructed algebraic Painlev\'e VI functions using the Jimbo-Miwa correspondence \cite{JM81} to isomonodromic $2\times 2$ Fuchsian systems with 4 singularities.
 The corresponding Fuchsian systems are generated by pull-backs of the Gauss-Euler hypergeometric equation with respect to AB-maps.
 In the context of Picard-Fuchs equations, the same pull-back method with AB-maps was employed by Doran \cite{Doran}, Movasatti, Reiter \cite{MR}.

-Recently, algebraic Painlev\'e VI solutions and AB-maps found application in Saito's singularity theory \cite{Saito}, \cite{Se1} and Dubrovin's more general theory of Frobenius manifolds \cite{Dubr}.
-This direction \cite{kms15} motivates computation of new examples of AB-maps.
+Recently \cite{kms15}, algebraic Painlev\'e VI solutions and AB-maps found application in Saito's singularity theory \cite{Saito}, \cite{Se1} and Dubrovin's theory of Frobenius manifolds \cite{Dubr}.
+This direction motivates computation of new examples of AB-maps.
 In particular, a list of AB-maps giving pull-backs to all cases of algebraic Painlev\'e VI solutions in the Lisovyy-Tykhyy classification \cite{LiTy} (up to Schlessinger gauge transformations) is desirable.

 The problem of computing AB-maps and the mentioned applications give an interesting set of differential relations for AB-maps and their polynomial components.
 In particular, \begin{itemize} \item Usefulness of differentiation in computing Belyi maps was noticed by several authors \cite[\S 2.5]{sv}.
 Further, the very fact of implied pull-back transformations of Fuchsian equations gives additional differential and algebraic restrictions.
 The same techniques apply to computation of AB-maps, as we demonstrate in \S \ref{sec:compute}. \item Kitaev's basic construction entails differentiation with respect to the ``isomondromic" {\em parameter} (rather than with respect to the independent variable), leading to differential relations between the coefficients of an AB-map.
 The straightforward case of Kitaev's {\em RS-transformations} is summarized in Theorem \ref{th:kitaev}. \item Saito's construction of {\em free divisors} gives action of vector fields that relates differentiation both with respect to the independent variable and the ``iso-mondromic" {\em parameter}.
-Remarkably, we observe that the action of the vector fields is {\em logarithmic} even on each polynomial component, leading to Conjecture \ref{th:conj}. \end{itemize} Analysis of these differential relations (in \S \ref{sec:compute}, \S \ref{sec:relap6}, \S \ref{sec:freediv}, respectively) is the main contribution of this article.
+Remarkably, we observe existence of vector fields that are {\em logarithmic} along each hypersurface defined by the polynomial components of an AB-map, leading us to Conjecture \ref{th:conj}. \end{itemize} Analysis of these differential relations (in \S \ref{sec:compute}, \S \ref{sec:relap6}, \S \ref{sec:freediv}, respectively) is the main contribution of this article.
 Additionally, Section \ref{sec:algp6} presents computational results of AB-maps for all genus 0 and 1 cases of the Lisovyy-Tykhyy classification \cite{LiTy} of algebraic Painlev\'e VI solutions.